A Survey of Predictive Maintenance: Systems, Purposes and Approaches: Deep Learning Based Approaches

 Generative adversarial network (GAN) was initially introduced by Goodfellow \emph{et al.} \cite{goodfellow2014generative} in 2014.
 A typical GAN framework consists of a generator ($G$) and a discriminator ($D$), as illustrated in Fig. \ref{fig:gan_arch}.
 The generator ($G$) generates fake samples (e.g., time series with sequences) from a random latent space as its inputs, and feeds the generated samples to the discriminator ($D$), which will try to distinguish the generated (i.e. “fake”) samples from the original dataset.
 The concept of GAN is based on the idea of competition, in which $G$ and $D$ are competing to outsmart each other and improve their own capability of imitation and discrimination respectively.

 GAN is firstly utilized as a data augmentation technique to address the class imbalance issue in the field of PdM.
 In \cite{lee2017application}, the authors illustrated that GAN is able to generate adequate oversampled data when an imbalance ratio is minor.
 Also, a hybrid oversampling method combining adaptive synthetic sampling (ADASYN) with GAN is designed to resolve the inability of the GAN generator to create meaningful data when the original sample data is scarce.
 In \cite{suh2019generative}, Suh \emph{et al.} propose DCWGAN-GP based on Wasserstein GAN with a gradient penalty (WGAN-GP) and deep convolutional GAN (DCGAN) to address the data imbalance issue for bearing fault detection and diagnosis.
 Experiments demonstrated that the proposed method improves accuracy by 7.2 and 4.27\% points on average and gives maximum values with 5.97 and 3.57\% points higher accuracy than the original DCGAN approach.
 Shao \emph{et al.} \cite{shao2019generative} develop an auxiliary classifier GAN (ACGAN)-based framework to learn from mechanical sensor signals and generate realistic one-dimensional raw data.
 The proposed approach is designed to produce realistic synthesized signals with labels and the generated signals can be used as augmented data for further applications in machine fault diagnosis.
 There exist some (but rare) efforts devoting on estimating RUL based on GAN.
-In \cite{wang2019generalization}, Wang \emph{et al.} implement Wasserstein generative adversarial network (WGAN) to generate simulated signals for balancing the training dataset, and fed the real and artificial signals to stacked auto-encoders for for fault classification.
+In \cite{wang2019generalization}, Wang \emph{et al.} implement Wasserstein generative adversarial network (WGAN) to generate simulated signals for balancing the training dataset, and fed the real and artificial signals to stacked AEs for fault classification.
 In \cite{mao2019imbalanced}, Mao \emph{et al.} derive frequency spectrum of fault samples by using fast Fourier transform to pre-process the original vibration signal.
-Then, the spectrum data is fed into an GAN to generate synthetic minority samples.
-Finally, the synthetic samples is utilized to train a stacked denoising auto-encoder model for fault diagnosis.
+Then, the spectrum data is fed into a GAN to generate synthetic minority samples.
+Finally, the synthetic samples are utilized to train a stacked denoising AE model for fault diagnosis.
+In \cite{zhou2020deep}, the generator is designed to generate those fault feature extracted from a few fault samples via AE instead of fault data sample.
+The training of the generator is guided by fault feature and fault diagnosis error instead of the statistical coincidence of traditional GAN.
+The discriminator is designed to filter the unqualified generated samples for more accurate fault diagnosis.